-Canon 1D X Mark II versus Panasonic ZS100
+Canon 1D X Mark II vs Panasonic ZS100

-An illustration of the physical size and weight of the Canon 1D X Mark II and the Panasonic ZS100 is provided in the side-by-side display below.
+The physical size and weight of the Canon 1D X Mark II and the Panasonic ZS100 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1DX Mark II – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic ZS100 is considerably smaller (73 percent) than the Canon 1D X Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the ZS100 does not feature any corresponding weather-sealing.